Skip to content

 The grant is a JWT token that can be validated as follows:

-• In the BankID with Biometrics OIDC configuration (as mentioned here) get the Grant JWK set from the URI pointed to by the jwks_uri_grants property in this document.
+• In the BankID with biometrics OIDC configuration (as mentioned here) get the Grant JWK set from the URI pointed to by the jwks_uri_grants property in this document.

 • Check that the token is signed by one of the keys in the Grant JWK set.